 The years since the turn of the decade had also been characterised by high levels of illicit trade and increasing tobacco regulation, with public place smoking bans becoming commonplace.

 In this context, and against the backdrop of one of the worst recessions in history, Imperial’s strategy was refocused to improve the quality of organic growth and strengthen the sustainability of the business.

 Now under the leadership of Chief Executive Alison Cooper, following the retirement of Gareth Davis in 2010, Imperial also began pursuing opportunities for growth in other areas through a new standalone subsidiary, Fontem Ventures.

-Initially tasked with entering the fast growing vapour sector, Fontem acquired vapour assets and expertise from Dragonite International, a company founded by one of the pioneers of e-cigarette technologies.
+Tasked with entering the fast-growing vapour sector, Fontem acquired vapour assets and expertise from Dragonite International, a company founded by one of the pioneers of e-cigarette technologies.